wslyvh/AmsterdamBlockchainWeek/events/kleros/README.md

 title: 'Presentation of the Kleros Handbook of Decentralized Justice'

 # Description for this event.
-description:
+description: Kleros team is proud to present
-  Kleros team is proud to present Dispute Revolution; a Kleros Handbook of Decentralized Justice as a contribution to the expanding field of decentralized justice, created to share our learnings, strike up discussion and further research in the field. ​It is our sincerest belief​ that this book can help opening academic and professional discussion on the topic of the future of distributed justice and bring closer the world of blockchain technologies and law.
+  Dispute Revolution.

 #####################
 ### EVENT DETAILS ###